 A well-designed sequential curriculum linked to the Core Content Framework, focusing on the 6 aspects of behaviour, pedagogy, curriculum, adaptive teaching, assessment and professional behaviours

 This is an academic route leading to the award of QTS and a Post-Graduate Certificate.
-This route can be undertaken as a 2-year option.
+This route can be undertaken as a one-year or two year part time option.
 This will consist of studies for 3 days a week, involving a mixture of centre-based training at Shire and school-based teaching practices in year 1 and predominantly school-based training in year 2.

 Trainees complete 24 weeks of training within a school setting, undertaking teaching practices in two consecutive age phases and also school-based training.
-We also offer specialism options in mathematics, P.E. music and science for suitably qualified applicants.
+Trainees choose a specialism options in mathematics, P.E. music or science.

 Where Do The Trainees Study?

 The remainder of the training year consists of centre-based training in the core and foundation curriculum areas and professional studies.
 This training is led by outstanding current primary practitioners, and takes place at our training centre at Hillborough Junior School.